 Rule 8 – Abbreviations & emoticons

-Be careful using email abbreviations such as BTW (by the way) and LOL (laugh out loud) in business emails.
+Be careful using email abbreviations such as BTW (by the way) and LOL (laughing out loud) in business emails.

 Rule 9 – Don’t attach unnecessary files

-Whenever possible try to compress the attachments and keep only send attachments when they are productive and make sure you have good virus software to scan the outgoing emails – a customer would not be happy if you send them documents riddled with viruses!
+Whenever possible, try to compress the attachments and keep only send attachments when they are productive.
+Also, make sure you have good virus software to scan the outgoing emails – a customer would not be happy if you send them documents riddled with viruses!

 Rule 10 – Don’t forward junk

-Do not forward the chain letters, virus hoaxes, chain email solicitations for charitable causes even if they sound bona fide, funny pictures and jokes.
+Do not forward chain letters, virus hoaxes, chain email solicitations for charitable causes even if they sound bona fide, and have funny pictures and jokes.
 Would you put these things on your corporate letterhead?
 I don’t think so.
 So, think before you leap!